tobsel7/price-indicators/README.md

 ## analysis
 The analysis folder is a **collections of interactive python worksheets**.
-Using the previously generated, they create visualizations of various aspects from the datasets.
+Using the previously generated data sets, they create visualizations of various aspects from the datasets.

 ## How to run:
 Open the worksheets using jupyter notebook.